 A veteran labor journalist, Sam Pizzigati has written widely on economic inequality, in articles, books, and online, for both popular and scholarly readers.

-Pizzigati’s most recent book, Greed and Good: Understanding and Overcoming the Inequality that Limits Our Lives (Apex Press), builds on work he began with his 1992 Apex title, The Maximum Wage.
-Greed and Good, published in 2004, earned an “outstanding title” of the year rating from the American Library Association (Choice, January 2006).
+Pizzigati’s 2004 book, Greed and Good: Understanding and Overcoming the Inequality that Limits Our Lives (Rowman & Littlefield), builds on work he began with his 1992 title, The Maximum Wage.
+Greed and Good has earned an “outstanding title” of the year rating from the American Library Association (Choice, January 2006).

-Pizzigati’s next book, The Rich Don’t Always Win: The forgotten triumph over plutocracy that created the American middle class, will be forthcoming in spring 2013 from Seven Stories Press.
+Pizzigati’s latest book, The Rich Don’t Always Win: The forgotten triumph over plutocracy that created the classic American middle class, 1900-1970 (Seven Stories Press) appeared in 2012.

 In 2008, Pizzigati played a lead role on the team that generated The Nation magazine’s special issue on extreme inequality.
 That issue went on to win the 2009 Sidney Hillman Prize for magazine journalism.